-Goal Three: Support and Advance Preeminent Basic, Clinical, Translational and Population-Based Research
+Goal Three: Support & Advance Preeminent Basic, Clinical, Translational and Population-Based Research

 A vibrant research enterprise maintains the spirit of discovery that brings to life intellectual curiosity and enhances clinical acumen afforded through scholarship.